315+ Telescopes Ranked

 For aiming, the StarMax 90mm Tabletop includes a standard battery-powered red dot finder that slides into its (also plastic) Vixen/Synta universal finder shoe attached to the side of the tube.
 This finder is more than adequate for aiming this small telescope at most targets.

 Finally, a cheap screw-on “moon filter” (in fact, a 13% transmission neutral density filter) is thrown in with the StarMax 90.
-This device, designed to attach to the end of the star diagonal or one of your eyepieces, is quite silly.
-Not only does it dim the view far too much for this small telescope, but its low-quality glass blurs your view of our nearest neighbor.
-There is no harm in observing the moon’s full, unfiltered brightness through any telescope; moon filters are not a necessary accessory and are little more than a marketing tactic to get you to waste money on a few cents’ worth of tinted glass.
+This device, designed to attach to the end of the star diagonal or one of your eyepieces, is something I find quite silly.
+Not only does it dim the view far too much for this small telescope, but its low-quality glass blurs my view of our nearest neighbor.
+I don’t see any no harm in observing the moon’s full, unfiltered brightness through any telescope.

 The Dobsonian Mount with Starmax 90

 The StarMax’s tabletop Dobsonian mount has a ¼ 20 hole at the bottom that allows the whole telescope assembly to be attached to a photo tripod, which is nice if you don’t want to use a table.
-At the scope’s weight of 6.5 pounds (2.94 kilograms), however, make sure to use a relatively heavy-duty photo tripod for such a task.
+At the scope’s weight of 6.5 pounds (2.94 kilograms), however, I’d need to make sure to use a relatively heavy-duty photo tripod for such a task.

 Should I buy a used Orion StarMax 90mm Tabletop?